 Men And Mental Health: Overcoming The Stigma

-Did you know that 1 in 10 men around the world are projected to have a common mental health problem at some point in their lives?
+Did you know that at any one time, it is believed that one in eight men have a common mental health problem, such as depression and anxiety?
 Although mental health and its challenges affect all genders, surveys from around the world show that it is often overlooked or not taken seriously for men.

 Talking about mental health